Scusemua/Wukong/README.md

 When setting up Wukong, make sure to update the variables referencing the name of the AWS Lambda function used as the Wukong Task Executor.
 For example, in "AWS Lambda Task Executor/function.py", this is a variable *lambda_function_name* whose value should be the same as the name of the Lambda function as defined in AWS Lambda itself.

-There is also a variable referencing the function's name in "Static Scheduler/batched_lambda_invoker.py" (as a keyword argument to the constructor of the BatchedLambdaInvoker object) and in "KV Store Proxy/proxy_lambda_invoker.py" (also as a keyword argument to the constructor of ProxyLambdaInvoker).
+There is also a variable referencing the function's name in "Static Scheduler/distributed/batched_lambda_invoker.py" (as a keyword argument to the constructor of the BatchedLambdaInvoker object) and in "KV Store Proxy/proxy_lambda_invoker.py" (also as a keyword argument to the constructor of ProxyLambdaInvoker).

+By default, Wukong is configured to run within the us-east-1 region.
+If you would like to use a different region, then you need to pass the "region_name" parameter to the Lambda Client objects created in "Static Scheduler/distributed/batched_lambda_invoker.py", "KV Store Proxy/proxy_lambda_invoker.py", "KV Store Proxy/proxy.py", "AWS Lambda Task Executor/function.py", and "Static Scheduler/distributed/scheduler.py".

 ## Code Examples